Casper-Guo/Optimal-Royal-Game/planning.md

 ### Proposed Schema (WIP)
 - Stored in 64-bit unsigned integers.
-- Two bits each for all board grids to achieve consistency in the order of W1...W4, 5...12, W13, W14, B1...B4, B13, B14 (from least to most significant).
-Note the more significant bit of private grids are unused (40 total)
+- Two bits each for board grids to achieve consistency in the order of W1...W4, 5...12, W13, W14, B1...B4, 5...12, B13, B14 (from least to most significant).
+Note the more significant bit of private grids are unused (56 total)
-- Three bits each for WS, WE, BS, BE from the least to the most significant (12 total)
+- Three bits each for WS and BS from the least to the most significant (6 total)
-- Bits 54-63 unused.
+- Bits 62-63 unused.

 ## Action Definition
 An action is defined as the combination of the dice roll and the subsequent move on the board.